ssupshub/ssupshub/README.md

 DevOps & Cybersecurity Specialist | Cloud & Container Expert | Skilled in DevSecOps & Intermediate Security Practices

-I design and automate scalable cloud infrastructures on platforms like AWS and Azure, delivering secure.
-I'm also expanding my skills in web development to become a more versatile engineer.
 ---

 ## 🛠️ Key Technologies & Tools